SYNTRIX

 View

 No. SYNTRIX does not fabricate operational signals, metrics, or insights.
-If data is not present in the underlying provider system, is outside scope, or cannot be retrieved due to permissions, configuration, or availability, SYNTRIX will reflect that reality rather than inventing values.
+If data is not present in the underlying provider system, or cannot be retrieved due to permissions or availability, SYNTRIX will reflect that reality rather than inventing values.

 Why might a tile, metric, or insight appear empty or unavailable?